9 August 2007

 Papers reflect the many challenges associated with remediation on public lands, including difficult physical access to sites and treatments appropriate to remote locations where frequent monitoring and maintenance are not possible.
 According to DeGraff, the diversity of authors contributing papers also illustrates the variety of government agencies, both federal and state, and private firms working on the issue.
 The volume is an outgrowth of a symposium organized by DeGraff for the annual meeting of the Association of Environmental and Engineering Geologists held in 2002.

-Individual copies of Understanding and Responding to Hazardous Substances at Mine Sites in the Western United States may be purchased through the Geological Society of America online bookstore or by contacting GSA Sales and Service, .
+Individual copies of Understanding and Responding to Hazardous Substances at Mine Sites in the Western United States may be purchased through the Geological Society of America online store or by contacting GSA Sales and Service, .

 Book editors of earth science journals/publications may request a review copy by contacting Jeanette Hammann at .